 The Brain of a SME

-Working with a SME is unique, because by definition, this individual is an expert and most likely, you are a novice.
+Working with a SME is a unique experience.
+By definition, this individual is an expert and most likely, you are a novice.
 (See The Expert’s Brain for more on expert-novice differences.)
 Not only are you dependent on the SME for basic knowledge, the two of you may have conflicting ideas on how a learning experience should be designed and what it should include.

 In order to get your working relationship off to a good start, you’ll need to plan and prepare for your first SME interview.
 You can organize your initial interview with the subject matter expert into three phases: Preparation, Interview and Follow-up.
 Below are guidelines for each phase.
 Feel free to add your personal guidelines in the Comments section below.

-At all costs, don’t walk into a meeting with a SME knowing nothing about the subject.
+Regardless of how busy you may be, prepare for the subject matter expert interview.
 Your questions will be more intelligent and you’ll be better able to drill down if you are a little knowledgeable about the content.
-Guidelines for Preparation: